Dickendorf

 Dickendorf is a municipality in the district of Altenkirchen, in Rhineland-Palatinate, Germany.
 Abutting a vast forest area, it is located in the Westerwald (literally "Western Forest") which is a low mountain range on the right bank of the river Rhine.
 The river Elbbach flows through this town.

 Dickendorf is the international headquarters of Sabbath Rest Advent Church.

+Transport

+Dickendorf is located at the Westerwald railway, but the train service has discontinued.